DmitryLapshov/convertTrx2html/README.md

 convertTrx2html.pl
 ===============

-A simple tool to convert VS2012 Unit Test Results '.trx' files into html which would be properly displayed by Gmail web interfaces.
+A simple tool to convert VS2012 Unit Test Results '.trx' files into html which would be properly displayed in Gmail.

 Usage:
 perl convertTrx2html.pl path/to/abc.trx > report.html